 Fisher Community Making News

-Faculty, staff, and students at St. John Fisher College continue to make headlines.
-Here’s a round-up of their recent accomplishments.
+Faculty, staff, and students at St. John Fisher University make headlines every day.
+Here’s a round-up of recent accomplishments.

 Dr. Ann Marie Fallon, dean of the School of Arts and Sciences, was selected to participate in the 2023-24 cohort of Leadership Rochester’s Signature Program.
 Dedicated to creating legacy of leaders that can strengthen the Rochester region, the program aims to provide participants with a deeper understanding of community, business, non-profit, and government systems.

 At the International Conference for Pharmacoepidemiology and Therapeutic Risk Management in Halifax, Nova Scotia, Dr. Jill Lavigne, a professor in the Wegmans School of Pharmacy, delivered a podium presentation of original research she completed with colleagues from Columbia University and the University of Chicago.
 The research found increased risk of hospital admissions after use of the benzoidiazepine alprazolam compared to other anxiolytics.
 At the conference, Lavigne also presented results from two additional studies of benztropine and vitamin D, respectively.

 Earlier in the summer, Lavigne served as a keynote speaker for the annual fundraiser of the Ontario/Yates Fund for Women and Girls.
 She spoke about the science of small kindnesses on givers and receivers using case studies.